 Everyone panic!
 The HBO app is no longer listed in the Google Play Store!
 Game of Thrones starts in three weeks, how are we going to - wait, what's that?
 HBO Go is still there?
 Oh, it's the other HBO app that's gone.
 The one that doesn't stream episodes and movies.
 The one that no one uses.
 Well that's all right, then.

 Yes, HBO fans, you can rest easy: nothing is happening to HBO Go, the cable service's streaming app that's free for subscribers.
+The previous HBO app, which featured a television schedule and various behind-the-scenes goodies, seems to have been un-published.
 Read More

 In a series of tweets earlier, HTC offered some insight into the status of updates coming to the DNA and One, hopefully giving some comfort to owners of the respective devices, though updates can never come soon enough for many.

 First, HTC addressed concerns over the update to 4.3 for One owners on Verizon, indicating that getting the update cleared with good old VZW would be "a two step process," involving an update for compatibility, and the actual 4.3 update in December.

 If you've got a Samsung phone from before the Note 3 and you're on an American carrier, you're probably wondering where your Android 4.3 update is already.
 The leaked schedule below has been verified to Android Police by two reliable sources, and shows when the 4.3 update is scheduled for the Galaxy S III, Galaxy S4, Galaxy S4 Active, and Galaxy Note II on AT&T, Verizon, Sprint, and T-Mobile.
 This update will also add support for the Galaxy Gear to these devices.

 For those who don't know the pure magic of Boomerang for Gmail, click here.
 The service has been around for Chrome and Firefox for quite a while now, and it's great.
 Basically, Boomerang allows users to schedule messages to send at a predetermined date and time, or "boomerang" them back into their inbox if there's no reply or if a message requires follow-up.

 It seems like every cable and satellite operator is in a hurry to provide a second screen app for tablets and phones.
 And they all seem to have something in common: either they don't offer live streaming, or they do, and the service is rather arbitrarily restricted to use on a home Internet connection.
 Time Warner Cable's TWC TV app for Android was just updated to get around this restriction... at least in some cases.
+Unfortunately, mobile access via the TV app is only available to Verizon Wireless customers - everyone else will just have to live with paying TWC alone.
 Read More